LassoSoft/LassoGuide/source/language/types.rst

 .. member:: null->isA(name::tag)

+   Checks whether an instance of an object is of the given type, returning an integer indicating the result.

+   :0:
+      The given type has no relation to the object.
+   :1:
-   Checks whether an object is of the given type.
-The method will return "1" if the type specified by the ``name`` parameter matches the type of the instance, or "2" if the trait specified by ``name`` is implemented by the type of the instance.
-The method call `null->isA(::null)` will only return "1" for the :type:`null` type instance itself.
+      The ``name`` parameter matches the type of the instance.
+(The method call `null->isA(::null)` will only return "1" for the :type:`null` type instance itself.
+   :2:
+      The ``name`` parameter matches a trait implemented by the type of the instance, or one of its parents.
+   :3:
+      The ``name`` parameter matches the parent type of the instance.

 .. member:: null->isNotA(name::tag)